chwd31/Weather-App/README.md

 ## Contributing

+The weather API used in the application - Open Weather API, which can be accessed at https://openweathermap.org/api

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.